Disclaimer: Notice to On-line Users

-In residential districts, motor vehicles must be parked on an improved surface that adjoins an improved access drive leading from the street to the parked vehicle(s).
-Improved surfaces are those constructed of concrete, asphalt or crushed stone, without excess weeds or grass.
+In residential districts, motor vehicles must be parked on an improved surface.
+Improved surfaces are those constructed of concrete, asphalt or permeable pavers, without excess weeds or grass.

 RV’s, Boats and Dual Axle Trailers

 RV’s, boats and dual axle trailers may not be parked in front of the main structure.
 A minimum three-foot set back is required from side property lines.
 On corner lots, no RV, boat or dual axle trailer parking is permitted between the right-of-way and side of the main structure.
-Parking must be on an improved surface of concrete, asphalt or crushed stone that adjoins an improved access drive leading from the street.
+Parking must be on an improved surface of concrete, asphalt or permeable pavers.

 No more than one commercial vehicle per dwelling unit may be parked on a residential property.
-No commercial vehicle, having a net total weight of greater than 5,050 pounds, shall be parked on a residential property.
-Parking must be on an improved surface of concrete, asphalt or crushed stone that adjoins an improved access drive leading from the street.
+No vehicle having a net total weight of greater than 10,000# shall be parked on a residential property.
+Parking must be on an improved surface of concrete, asphalt or permeable pavers.
 No construction equipment or vehicle (including, but not limited to backhoes, bulldozers, trenchers) shall be parked in residential districts for more than 30 days.

 Parking on City Streets